Katello/katello/engines/bastion/README.md

     cd ~/path/to/mykatello/engines/bastion
     npm install

-Install the JavaScript asset libraries used for testing defined within bower.json:
+Install the JavaScript asset libraries used for testing defined within the `devDependencies` section of bower.json:

-    bower install --dev
+    grunt bower:dev

 Run 'grunt test' to ensure test setup is working.

-As libraries are updated or added over time, you may have to rerun `npm install` and `bower install`.
+As libraries are updated or added over time, you may have to rerun `npm install` and `grunt bower:dev`.
 If you encounter errors such as this:

 ```
  Local Npm module "grunt-angular-gettext" not found.
 Is it installed?
 ```

-Running `npm install` and `bower install` again should fix the issue.
+Running `npm install` and `grunt bower:dev` again should fix the issue.

 #### Test Commands ####